You must have designer rights to create and edit dashboards with this tool.

 •Changing or deleting Xtraction-generated titles (which precede some placeholders).

 •Removing any unwanted placeholders or reordering the sequence.

 To upload the template into Xtraction

-3.Double-click the file and click Upload.
+3.Double-click the file to upload it.
 Xtraction acknowledges this process by confirming the upload.

-The menu bar's Template option also enables you to download a template, provided that one already exists.
+The Template menu also enables you to download a template, provided that one already exists.

 To export the content to the template

-With the template prepared, uploaded, and saved, export the dashboard content to the template following the "Exporting dashboard content" procedure above.
+With the template prepared, uploaded, and saved, export the dashboard content to the template following the "Exporting a dashboard" procedure above.
 The exported file will save to the default Downloads folder for your browser.